 As part of the CKCC project, we are developing MedBook, a social network designed for medical research and medical decision support.
 MedBook tools upload, manage and visualize both clinical and genomic data, handling this information in a manner protecting patient privacy.
 The tools process the genomic data using DNA genomic alignment, RNA sequence expression mapping, and pathway analysis, both at the cohort and the individual patient level.
 Clinicians and researchers will use MedBook to discuss and collaborate to find the best treatment for each patient, while patients and their advocates will be able to access this information and communicate with providers through this network.

 Translational Genomics Research Institute (TGen)

 Kids v Cancer

 Team G Foundation

-In order to achieve its goals, the CKCC project requires additional funds beyond those provided by CIAPM.
-The state’s contribution to the project is significantly leveraged by the fact that CKCC will utilize genomic information generated by its clinical trial partners (Stanford University, UC Irvine, UC San Francisco), which represents a total of over $16.5 million in funding.
+In order to achieve its goals, the CKCC project requires additional funds and resources beyond those provided by CIAPM.
+The state’s contribution to the project is significantly leveraged by the fact that CKCC acquires genomic data generated by its clinical trial partners (Stanford University, UC Irvine, UC San Francisco) at no cost to CKCC, which represents a total of over $16.5 million in clinical trial funding.

 Portions of several currently funded projects and personnel at UC Santa Cruz and patient advocacy groups contribute over $1.2M to CKCC.